Substra/substra-documentation/src/contribute/CONTRIBUTING.md

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create a new one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/SubstraFoundation/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including all the steps that you imagine you would take if the feature already existed.

-You can also start a new topic on the [forum](https://forum.substra.org/) in order to engage the community in discussing your suggestion.
+You can also come chat with us on [Slack](https://substra-workspace.slack.com/archives/CT54J1U2E) in order to engage the community in discussing your suggestion.

 #### Before Submitting An Enhancement Suggestion